 © 2014 IEEE.
 High-T c superconducting (HTS) materials have ultralow surface resistance values at microwave frequencies, which have been applied to make high-Q resonators and 'super filters' with narrow-bandwidth, low insertion losses, and superior out-of-band rejections.
 The second important property of HTS materials is related to low-noise Josephson junctions made from the HTS thin films.
 In recent years, novel nonlinear high-frequency devices, most of them exploiting the unique features of the AC Josephson effect, have been developed.
 Applications of the HTS devices based on Josephson junctions have been extended from lower electromagnetic bands (microwave) into mm-wave and terahertz, regions.
 An overview of CSIRO's recent research activities and achievements in developing novel HTS devices for applications to wireless communication and imaging is presented in this paper.

-Zhang, T, Cai, Y, Du, J, Guo, YJ & Sun, XW 2011, 'A compact high-Tc superconducting quarter-wavelength SIR bandpass filter', 2011 International Conference on Applied Superconductivity and Electromagnetic Devices, ASEMD 2011, IEEE International Conference on Applied Superconductivity and Electromagnetic Devices, IEEE, Sydney, NSW, Australia, pp. 123-126.View/Download from: UTS OPUS or Publisher's site
+Zhang, T, Cai, Y, Du, J, Guo, YJ & Sun, XW 2011, 'A compact high-Tc superconducting quarter-wavelength SIR bandpass filter', 2011 International Conference on Applied Superconductivity and Electromagnetic Devices, ASEMD 2011, IEEE International Conference on Applied Superconductivity and Electromagnetic Devices, IEEE, Sydney, NSW, Australia, pp. 123-126.View/Download from: Publisher's site

 A compact high-temperature superconducting bandpass filter for wireless communications is proposed in this paper.
 The filter consists of four quarter-wavelength short-circuited stepped impedance resonators (SIR).
 A pair of transmission zeros outside the passband are introduced into the design by evaluating coupling coefficients between the four resonators for high selectivity within the frequency band of interest.
 The use of short-circuited quarter-wavelength SIRs has resulted in a higher spurious passband than conventional half-wavelength coupled-line filters.
 Based on the theoretical calculations, the filter has a compact size and exhibits a well suppressed stopband.
 The filter is fabricated on an MgO substrate with YBCO superconductor coating.
 Simulation and measurement results are presented. © 2011 IEEE.